OleksiyRudenko/a-tiny-JS-world/README.md

 You may want to publish your world on [GitHub Pages](https://pages.github.com/).
 The following commands will help you.

+Assuming you merged your code into `master`.
+You may alternatively merge from feature branch (`populate-world`).

 ```
 git fetch
 git checkout gh-pages